 You're likely to feel tired and sore for a few days following your surgery, but you'll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.

-Within several days, the gauze dressings, if you have them, will be removed, and you may be given a surgical bra.
+You will be placed in a bra at the time of your surgery.
 You should wear it as directed by your surgeon.
 You may also experience a burning sensation in your nipples for about two weeks, but this will subside as bruising fades.

 Getting Back to Normal

 You should be able to return to work within a few days, depending on the level of activity required for your job.

 Follow your surgeon's advice on when to begin exercises and normal activities.
 Your breasts will probably be sensitive to direct stimulation for two to three weeks, so you should avoid much physical contact.
 After that, breast contact is fine once your breasts are no longer sore, usually three to four weeks after surgery.

 Your scars will be firm and pink for at least six weeks.
 Then they may remain the same size for several months, or even appear to widen.
 After several months, your scars will begin to fade, although they will never disappear completely.

 Routine mammograms should be continued after breast augmentation for women who are in the appropriate age group, although the mammography technician should use a special technique to assure that you get a reliable reading, as discussed earlier.